 In order to start using your IWB all you need to do, once you have all the wires connected, is to orientate or calibrate it.
 This involves you running a small program which comes with the software provided by the manufacturer.
 It allows the computer, the IWB and the projector to work together.
-By pressing or clicking on each of the cross hairs that appears, you are telling the computer, and therefore the interactive whiteboard, exactly where the projected image is.
+By pressing or clicking on each of the cross hairs that appear, you are telling the computer, and therefore the interactive whiteboard/device, exactly where the projected image is.
 This ensures that when you double click on an icon the computer knows what to do and opens the right application.
 If your cursor (or little arrow) seems to be too far away from where you are pointing, the chances are that you need to orientate or calibrate the board.

-The only other time you may need to calibrate is when you swap from one computer to another.
+With all of the devices, the only other time you may need to calibrate is when you swap from one computer to another.
 Remember that the calibration process allows the board to understand where the image and the computer meet.
 You are using the board as a big mouse.
 If you change the computer then you need to complete the process again so that the board as accurate information.

 Pens or fingers?

 Until recently the question of whether you wanted to use a pen or a finger seemed to be far more important than how the boards worked.
 Did you want your students to touch with fingers or a pen?
 Often you would hear the phrase “horses for courses” banded about as it really was all down to the preference of the school and age group you were teaching.
 With the release of Promethean’s new ActivBoard 500 Pro this is no longer a relevant question.
 It would seem with the popularity of I pads and other capacitive devices, users have been calling out for gestures to be added to the boards.
 As such, wanting to be unlimited by the use of two pens, Promethean’s board can now be used with fingers too!
 It would seem that the hardware for these major brands is starting to line-up a little.
 Although there are still other differences to consider.